ChausseBenjamin/rafta/README.md

 **Calendar Server**: A client that runs with admin privileges and generates and hosts [iCal][9] links for users that require them via an api (or a frontend).
 It could be possible to revoke/re-generate an iCal url if it gets leaked.
-Another neat feature would be to generate calendars based on tag filters (maybe even embedding them in the links as some sort of rest API).
+Another neat feature would be to generate calendars based on tag filters, maybe even embedding them in the links as some sort of rest API (ex: `https://rafta.net/user-token?minpriority=3&labels=math,exam`).

 **Neovim Plugin**: I do all my work in neovim and my fingers are used to the